skellis46/slipbox/somatics unlimited.md

 - dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
 - indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
 Anna Pakes.
 Erin Brannigan

-## some observations from this work
+## six obvious observations

 ### ubiquity (define your terms)

 - ubiquity of term 'somatics' (not a surprise given I was looking at JDSP) -- but certainly the lack of precision is telling.
 That it is a catch-all, or suitcase word.
 But what is it a catchall of? [[define your terms]]

-- noting: just how many different kinds of practices are presented in JDSP: some newly named, some very familiar. mostly very poorly described as to what they are in practice (in ways that would be recognisable for those not familar) -- abstract terms, non-specific
+- noting: just how many different kinds of practices are presented in JDSP: some newly named, some very familiar. mostly very poorly described as to what they are in practice (in ways that would be recognisable for those not familiar) -- abstract terms, non-specific

 - list the various practices/names/language in column b

+- [[extraction follows abstraction]] -- that there is tremendous responsibility in owning and clarifying our abstractions.
+See also [[define your terms]] and suitcase words.
+Vagueness and abstraction go hand in hand.
+But exploitation soon follows.
+Who and what might we be exploiting? (even if exploitation is about the exploitation of an epistemic space?)
+- embodiment as we tend to use it (even though it is used in wildly different ways) seems to be predicated on the body as special kind of object, but an object nevertheless.
+See [[the lived body and embodiment#^844cda]].
+On this point see also [[the body in artistic research#^b4be45]] and Le Guin on just how badly objectification has gone for human-kind and our plant.
+- see also [[explaining away (Whitehead)]] re abstractions: "denied the status of proper existence":

+> In a similar way, the operations of AI depend on datafication: the presentation of the world as data separated out from the continuity of experience.
+Unfortunately, one corollary of abstraction is the effect that philosopher of science Alfred North Whitehead criticized as ‘explaining away’: by treating abstractions as something concrete, everything that does not fit into the schema is denied the status of proper existence (Whitehead, 1997).
+The error comes from treating abstractions as more real than phenomena.
+This kind of reified abstraction is a key mechanism of instrumental rationalities like AI – the trick that allows it to see only that which can be made useful and ignore the rest.[@mcquillan-2022-resisting p.49]

+That small quote is from Whitehead's _Science and the Modern World_.

 ### mechanisms are as rare as hens teeth